David Renton: Later career

 He was elected president of the Association of Conservative Peers in 1998, unopposed, and became life president in 2003.
 Renton was the oldest peer in the House of Lords from 4 April 2004 until his death.

 He played cricket for the Lords and Commons Cricket Club until he was 66, and hunted until he was 70.
 He continued to shoot until he was 91, when a heart valve was replaced.

 He was a leader in the movement to preserve the traditions of the House of Lords, including lifelong membership for members of the Peerage.
 According to The Washington Post in 2005, Renton maintained that "the genius of the upper house is that it includes world-renowned experts in law, science and the arts who would never run for election", and that "Democracy has its limitations."
 His memoirs, The Spice of Life, were published in 2006.

 Personal life

 In July 2003, just short of his 95th birthday, he passed his driving test for the first time.
 He was a regular driver since 1934, at a time when there was no formal driving test in the United Kingdom, although he stopped driving some time before he died.
 In passing his driving test, he became the oldest person to pass the driving test in the United Kingdom.

-He married Claire Cicely ("Paddy") Duncan in 1947.
+He married in 1947 Claire Cicely "Paddy" Duncan, a sister of Marjorie Grimston, Countess of Verulam.
 They had three daughters.
 His wife died of cancer in 1986.
 His youngest daughter, Davina, inherited Rett syndrome which left her severely mentally and physically disabled.
 She died in October 2006.
 He was chairman of Mencap from 1978, and president from 1982 to 1988.
 He and his wife established the charity Demand (Design and Manufacture for Disability) to provide adapted furniture to the disabled.